yorecode/yorecode/README.md

 ## Python
 Handy, and ubiquitous.

-Microcontrollers are now powerful enough to run Micropython.
+Microcontrollers are now powerful enough to run Micropython and Circuitpython.

 https://github.com/yorecode/RP2040PicoW